Sketch 301 Sundays 6:30-9:30pm

 Nikki Palumbo, teacher

-Nikki Palumbo is a writer and performer based in New York.
+Nikki Palumbo is a writer and comedian based in New York.

-She's written for the Maude teams Archnemesis, Charles, and (212).
-She also co-wrote The Queerball Sketch Show!, which ran at UCB Hell's Kitchen for 9 months.
-Her writing has appeared on McSweeney's, Reductress, Above Average, Funny or Die, CollegeHumor, and Twitter.com (@nikkipalll).
+She writes, directs, and teaches sketch at UCB, where she was on the Maude teams Archnemesis, Charles, and (212).
+She also co-wrote The Queerball Sketch Show!, solo-wrote her show Body Politics, and wrote, directed and starred in This Show Passes the Bechdel Test.
+Her writing has appeared on The New Yorker, McSweeney's, Reductress, Funny or Die, and Twitter.com (@nikkipalumbeau).

 She wrote this in third person, with the help of a fourth person.